MilchRatchet/Luminary/README.md

 -t, --timings
         print execution times of some CPU functions

+-l, --logs
+        write a log file at the end of execution
 ```

 In realtime mode, which is used by default, you can control the camera through `WASD`, `LCTRL`, `SPACE` and the mouse.
 The sun can be rotated with the arrow keys.
 A snapshot can be made by pressing `[F12]`.
 You can open a user interface with `[E]` in which you can change many parameters.